kryptoken101/QCW3b/index.md

-## Welcome to QCW3B
+## Welcome to Quezon CIty W3b

-You can use [Thirdweb](https://thirdweb.com) to customize and build web3 apps easily.
+You can use [Thirdweb SDK](https://thirdweb.com) to customize and build web3 apps easily.

 This is a blockchain-based project intended to ensure transparency, reliability and data security.
 The development outline is likewise focused in providing a remunerative ecosystem for all users and the community.
 You mauy utilize [Remix Ethereum IDE](https://remix.ethereum.org/) to write, import, compile, deploy and run Solidity contracts.